 then $\Gamma= \langle \vec{q} + Y , u_V[f] \rangle$ has the moment generating function

-In~\cite{Pastur_06}, Pastur already noticed that (\ref{charges}) was the natural condition to obtain limits of the Laplace transform of $\Xi_N(f)$ and that the limiting laws depend on the parameter $\vec{q} \in [0,1]^n$.
+In~\cite{Pastur_06}, Pastur already noticed that (\ref{charges}) is the natural condition for the Laplace transform of $\Xi_N(f)$ to converge and that the limiting laws depend on the parameter $\vec{q} \in [0,1]^n$.
 Like theorem~\ref{thm:weak_cvg}, his results are based on the hypothesis that the Jacobi matrix $\J$ has right-limits.
-Namely, motivated by the asymptotics of Deift et al, \cite{Deift_al_99_b}, he supposed that the recurrence coefficients satisfy for any $k\in\Z$,
+Namely, from the asymptotics of Deift et al. \cite{Deift_al_99_b}, Pastur suppose that the recurrence coefficients satisfy for any $k\in\Z$,

 where $ \mathcal{R}: \mathbb{T}^n \to \R$ and $ \mathcal{S}: \mathbb{T}^n \to \R$ are continuous functions, $\vec{\alpha}\in \R^n$, and $\mathbb{T}= \R/\Z$.
 This hypothesis implies that the Jacobi matrix $\J(\mu_N)$ has a right-limit $\M_{\vec{q}}$ along the subsequence (\ref{charges}).
 Hence, by theorem~\ref{thm:weak_cvg}, once centered, the sequence $\Xi_{N_k}(F)$ converges in distribution as $k\to\infty$.
-Generically, the matrix $\M_{\vec{q}}$ is quasi-peridic and there is no reason why the cumulants $ \varpi^{n}_{0}(\M_{\vec{q}})$ would vanish for all $n \ge 3$.
+Generically, the matrix $\M_{\vec{q}}$ is quasi-periodic and there is no reason why the cumulants $ \varpi^{n}_{0}(\M_{\vec{q}})$ would vanish for all $n \ge 3$.
 In fact, it would be very interesting to investigate the moment generating function (\ref{weak_limit}) in such cases to see if one can recover the description (\ref{BG}).
-In particular, in the case of the quartic potential $V (z) =z^4/4-tz^2/2$ where the asymptotic of the recurrence coefficients is known explicitly and the right-limits of the Jacobi matrix are two-periodic along its diagonals, see \cite[Thm~1.1]{BI_99}.
-We leave these computations for future work.\\
+In particular, in the case of the quartic potential $V (z) =z^4/4-tz^2/2$ where the asymptotics of the recurrence coefficients are known explicitly and the right-limits of the Jacobi matrix are two-periodic along its diagonals, see \cite[Theorem~1.1]{BI_99}. \\